 5. Before Rizal’s execution in 1896, Mabini joined La Liga Filipina which advocated for the peaceful coexistence of Spain and the Philippines rather than a radical separation which the Katipunan was promoting.
 But after Rizal’s death, his ideology shifted and he fully immersed himself in the Katipunan Revolution.

-6. In 1898, after Emilio Aguinaldo summoned him to actively participate in the creation of the Malolos Government, he was named Chief Adviser and drafted the Malolos Constitution.
+6. In 1898, after Emilio Aguinaldo summoned him to actively participate in the creation of the Malolos Government, he was named Chief Adviser and drafted a proposal for the Malolos Constitution.
+Ultimately, it was the version by Felipe Calderon that was ratified by the members.

 By 1899, The Aguinaldo government was at war with the Americans.
 The Philippine government became a mobile one since they had to avoid being caught by the Americans.
 Due to the nature of his paralysis, he had his own set of carriers to transport him from one location to another.